Trailing Stop Orders: Mastering Order Types

-Once you submit a trailing stop order, it remains in force until it’s triggered by a specific change in the inside bid price (for sell orders) or the inside ask price (for buy orders).
-Once it’s triggered, it becomes a market order that’s submitted for immediate execution.
+Upon submission, the trailing stop order remains in force until it’s triggered by a specific change in the inside bid price (for sell orders) or the inside ask price (for buy orders).
+Once triggered, it becomes a market order and is submitted for immediate execution.

 Using a percentage as a trailing amount